crosstyan/stupid/README.md

 GB2312, Big5, Shift-JIS, EUC-JP

-Variadic length encodings

 Unicode, UTF-8, UTF-16, UTF-32

 Indeed, we have an problem of efficiency here. (some Chinese keeps arguing about that) However, we have compression, so let's stop arguing about the encoding and just use UTF-8

 > trivia: emoji, IPA (international phonetic alphabet) and zero-width joiner